userbradley/documentation.breadnet.co.uk/docs/kb/linux-networking/uninstall-netplan.md

 6. The command `ip a` will show whether the expected network configuration has been applied.
 7. Optionally, manually purge the remants of the netplan configuration files with `sudo rm -vfr /usr/share/netplan /etc/netplan`.

 No reboot is needed in order to "refresh" the IP configuration: it will be active as of step no.5 .
-In case of troubles, double check the interface names.
+In case of troubles, double-check the interface names.
 A typical IPv4 DHCP configuration will resemble this one:

     auto enp0s3
     iface enp0s3 inet dhcp